 Legacy of darkness

 While many posit that film noir and German Expressionism are historical movements from the past, their influence continues to this day.
-From the impact of Metropolis on neo-noir films like Blade Runner to German Expressionism's visual template for Tim Burton, the dark psychology of German Expressionism lives on.

 So while Lang turned down Goebbles and left his money behind, the investment that he and his contemporaries made in Hollywood changed cinematic history forever.